thinktanktom/keras-to-tensorflowjs/README.md

 By default it should utilise localhost:8000 but you can change the port number by adding a number to the command.

 `python3 -m http.server #portnumber`

+## License

+This project is licensed under the MIT License -see the [LICENSE.md](https://github.com/dkreider/tensorflowjs-cat-vs-dog/blob/master/LICENSE.md) for details.